Scott Bamforth: The Basketball Tournament (TBT) (2016–present)

 In the summers of 2016 and 2017, Bamforth played in The Basketball Tournament on ESPN for The Wasatch Front (Weber State Alumni).
 He competed for the $2 million prize in 2017, and for The Wasatch Front, he scored 27 points in their first round loss to Team Challenge ALS 97–81.

+For the 2022 tournament, Bamforth joined The Enchantment, a team consisting mostly of former New Mexico Lobos players.
+Despite being the only non-Lobo alumni on the team, he was the only player originally from New Mexico.

 Personal life

-His wife, Kendra, had his first son in November 2011.
-They named him Kingzton.
+Bamforth met his wife, Kendra, during their time at Western Nebraska Community College.
+She had his first son in November 2011, named Kingzton.
 However, Kendrea was diagnosed with pre-eclampsia, which required an emergency C section 34 weeks into the pregnancy.
 When Kingzton was born, he stopped breathing and turned blue.
 Doctors had to resuscitate the newborn.
 "I thought they both pretty much were going to die because that's what they told me from the start could happen.
 It seemed like forever," he later said.
 They both survived, and in the following game against Northern New Mexico, he made five three-pointers and then made seven in a career-best 28 point performance against Utah State four days after that.
+The couple had two more sons: Jaxzton and Bryzton.

+Bamforth has continued his friendship with former college teammate Damian Lillard.